-The Authority holds units in a property fund and a money market fund managed by this organisation.
+The Authority holds units in a property fund, managed by this organisation.

 COMMUNITY ASSETS

 Assets that the Authority intends to hold in perpetuity, or that have no determinable useful life, and that may have restrictions on their disposal.
 Examples of community assets include parks and historical buildings.